As with many outdoors enthusiasts, I’ve had an ambivalent relationship with connectivity technology in the field.

 With all that said, here are some apps that work well for aiding navigation:

 Plot out routes, download maps for your area and many other useful tools.
 Makes use of CalTopo.
 There are other navigation apps out there.
-However the price to feature ratio, and for the map and GPS based functionality I ultimately use it for, makes BCN a good choice for me.
+However, the price to feature ratio, and for the map and GPS based functionality I ultimately use it for, makes Gaia GPS a good choice for me and my needs.

 I’ve only started playing with this app.
 I am intrigued by it because of the sheer amount of commercial AND open source maps available for downloading.
 As USGS quads continue to become more and more outdated, commercial and open source maps will be the only way to really know what is out in the field versus what was out there thirty of more years ago.
 Here is a useful article on how to import your custom CalTopo maps into PDF Maps as well.
 PDF Maps greatest strength is the sharing of maps and resources among its users.